mrphys/tensorflow-mri/paper.md

 # Research projects

 *‘TensorFlow MRI’* has been used in several peer-reviewed publications, which are relevant for clinical MRI.
-Importantly, in all these applications, *‘TensorFlow MRI’* reconstruction has been seamlessly integrated with Gadgetron [@HansenGadgetron] for online low-latency reconstruction.
+Importantly, in all these applications *‘TensorFlow MRI’* reconstruction has been seamlessly integrated with Gadgetron [@HansenGadgetron] for online low-latency reconstruction.
 The following three papers use *‘TensorFlow MRI’* for image reconstruction, with open-source code available:

 [@JaubertHyperSlice] *‘HyperSLICE: HyperBand optimized spiral for low-latency interactive cardiac examination’* Open source code available at: